 We may share information with third parties for the purposes of fundraising events either event providers (for example, Kiltwalk, Edinburgh Marathon) or fundraising platforms (for example, JustGiving, Virgin Money Giving etc).

 We may use third party organisations to carry out work on our behalf such as fundraising, processing donations, marketing, market research, processing or analysing data.
-We will always have a contract in place with any third party agency that includes how they manage your data on our behalf.
+We will always have a contract in place with any third party agency that includes how they manage your data on our behalf and will only provide these companies with the information they need to deliver the service.

 As the main beneficiary of our charitable objectives, we may share your information with NHS Lothian for example if you have donated or raised money, left or are planning to leave a legacy or have applied for a grant.